mariam1h/substructsquregame/README.md

 # substructsquregame
-this program for game substructsqure
+This program for game substructsquare.

+Made By : Mariam Ahmed Haitham
+Under The Supervision Of De Mohamed El-Ramly